moxon6/nds-dependencies/README.md

 # nds-dependencies
-Repo for building dependendies for NDS apps
+Repo for building dependencies for NDS apps

+- wasm3-nds